Paranormal Phenomena: Unexplained and Spooky Mysteries

 One evening, I was busy with my studies.

 Again, I went to my uncle’s place.
 Hearing about what happened, my grandmother got curious.
-“Have you ever offered prasad to Jhaar Deewan?” she inquired.
+“Have you ever offered prasad at the Jhaar Deewan mandir?” she inquired.

 OMG!

 I recalled the incident when I had the opportunity, but I didn’t.
-So I told her what had happened.
+I narrated the whole story.

-After two months, I went to my village and offered prasad at Jhaar Deewan temple.
+After two months, I went to my village and offered prasad at the Jhaar Deewan temple.

 Flavors and Fragrances: Demons, Ghosts, and Anomalies Love Them